5jt/dyalog-cookbook/manuscript/08-Testing.md

 ### Markers

 We’ve already mentioned elsewhere that it is useful to mark code in particular ways, like `⍝FIXME⍝` or `⍝TODO⍝`.
 It is an excellent idea to have a test case that checks for such markers.
-Before something makes it to a customer such strings should probably be removed from the code.
+Before code makes it to a customer such strings should probably be removed from the code.

 ### The "L" and "G" helpers